top of page

 • Auditable records for regulatory or investor review

-Innovive’s system addresses these demands: recyclable PET construction, a dedicated closed-loop recycling service (Innocycle), and operational documentation built-in.
-(How It Works) The decision you make is not only about which cages you choose—it is about choosing the workflow and infrastructure that supports future reporting requirements.
+Innovive’s system addresses these demands.
+It features recyclable PET construction, a dedicated closed-loop recycling service (Innocycle), and operational documentation built-in.
+How It Works The decision you make is not only about which cages you choose.
+It is about choosing the workflow and infrastructure that supports future reporting requirements.

 Circular Infrastructure: The Recycling Advantage